 iii.
 Housing and meal allowances or their value

 iv.
-School fees for dependents paid for by employer
+School fees for dependents paid for by the employer

 v.
 Cost of home leave for taxpayer and dependents

 vi.
-Capital gains arising from transfer of assets
+Capital gains arising from the transfer of assets

 vii.
 Pensions and retirement pay brought into Thailand